How to stop emotional shopping today.

 We already identified your emotional spending triggers in step 1, now it’s time to find new ways to cope with these feelings.

 If you are shopping because you are bored…..find a new hobby.
-Something that will keep your mind simulated and busy.
+Something that will keep your mind stimulated and busy.
 Maybe this could even be a hobby that will earn you money with these side hustle ideas.

 Or maybe you shop when you are feeling a lot of stress?
 Find a new stress reliever.
 This might be exercising or a warm bubble bath.
+Substituting a new stress reliever is a great way to stop shopping when stressed.

 It doesn’t matter what you choose to help you cope, as long as you are finding something that doesn’t involve spending money.